 Activities during the Quarter and next Quarter

-In June 2018 Bounty took 100% control of all Rough Range permits and is re-mapping regional seismic data sets attempting to image the principal structures in the region.
+Bounty is re-mapping regional seismic data sets attempting to image the principal structures in the region.
 This is challenging due to poor surface statics.

 Seismic re-processing for L 16 is planned for 2019.